openshift-labs/lab-building-images/workshop/content/image-security/10-linux-capabilities.md

 secret
 ```

-This time it should fail, with the error:
+This time it should fail with the error:

 ```
 su: cannot set groups: Operation not permitted